vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 Each task on creation is allocated a main mailbox.
 You can create more if desired but why would you do that ?
 What advantage is there ?

-The first advantage is that it allows you to partition your application and its messaging in a way that makes it easier to understand what event just occurred.
+* It allows you to partition your application and its messaging in a way that makes it easier to understand what event just occurred.
 You don't have to rely on some way of typing your messages so you can distinguish between them.

-A good second reason is that you need, in certain fault tolerant situations, to be able to retry an action without needing to worry about any replies that may come to you from failed or timed out child tasks.
+* In certain fault tolerant situations, to be able to retry an action without needing to worry about any replies that may come to you from failed or timed out child tasks.

-A third reason is that for a GUI application event loop the GUI process will send your application GUI events via the main mailbox and you will need to create additional mailboxes in order to keep them separate from your other activities.
+* In a GUI application event loop the GUI process will send your application GUI events via the main mailbox and you will need to create additional mailboxes in order to keep them separate from your other activities.

+* Prioritizing messages by using an ordered selection list of mailboxes with the higher priority messages going to the earlier entries in that selection list.

 Most applications in ChrysaLisp, like Taos before it, are asynchronous distributed state machines.
 ChrysaLisp provides the tools (tasks, mailboxes and